Quantum Equation of Motion with Orbital Optimization for Computing Molecular Properties in Near-Term Quantum Computing: Theory

 where $\vec{\kappa}_{\text{opt}}$ and $ \vec{\theta}_{\text{opt}}$ denote the optimal parameters, $\ket{0_{\text{ref}}}$ denotes the reference state, e.g., the Hartree-Fock state, $\hat{\sigma}$ is an anti-Hermitian generator, e.g., the Unitary Coupled-Cluster $\hat{\sigma} = \hat{T}-\hat{T}^\dagger$~\cite{strategies_romero_2019,anand_quantum_2022}, which acts within the active space, and $\hat{\kappa}$ is the generator of the orbital rotation operator.
 The latter is defined as

-where $\hat{E}_{pq} = \hat{a}^\dagger_{p\alpha}\hat{a}_{q\alpha} + \hat{a}^\dagger_{p\beta}\hat{a}_{q\beta}$ is the one-electron singlet excitation operator.
-The index \emph{i} is used for the occupied (inactive) orbitals, the index \emph{v} is used for the active orbitals, the index \emph{a} is used for the unoccupied (virtual) orbitals, and $\alpha$ and $\beta$ indicate the orientation of spin.
+where the index \emph{i} is used for the occupied (inactive) orbitals, the index \emph{v} is used for the active orbitals, and the index \emph{a} is used for the unoccupied (virtual) orbitals.
 Note that in conventional VQE, the optimization is only over the space of ansatz parameters, $\vec{\theta}$~\cite{jarrod_theory_2016}.

 The effect of the orbital rotation operator, $\mathrm{e}^{\hat{\kappa}}$, is a rotation of the molecular orbitals, which modifies the one- and two-electron integrals in the molecular electronic Hamiltonian \eqref{eq:fermionic_hamil} according to